gptme/gptme-contrib/packages/gptme-rag/README.md

 ## Integration with gptme

-This package is designed to integrate with [gptme](https://github.com/ErikBjare/gptme) as a plugin, providing:
+This package is designed to integrate with [gptme](https://github.com/ErikBjare/gptme) to provide AI assistants with relevant context from your local files.
+When used with gptme, it:

+- Automatically indexes your project files
-- Automatic context enhancement
+- Enhances AI responses with relevant context
-- Semantic search across project files
+- Provides semantic search across your codebase
-- Knowledge base integration
+- Maintains a persistent knowledge base
-- Smart context assembly
+- Assembles context intelligently within token limits

+To use with gptme, simply install both packages and gptme will automatically detect and use gptme-rag for context management.

 ## License